openshift-online/ocm-support-cli/README.md

 ```
 --all                        If true, deletes all registry credentials for the given account ID.
--h, --help                   help for find
+-h, --help                   help for delete
 ```

 #### Examples